alphagov/maslow/README.md

 ### GDS development

 If you're using the development VM, you should run the app from the `development` repository using Bowler and Foreman.
-The Need API will automatically be started alongside Maslow.

     cd development/
     bowl maslow